ome/omero-guide-scripts/docs/walkthrough.rst

 The fourth option is to apply the scripts to all of the selected objects and the children  \
 objects.
 Selecting a Project and using the option **<all (from selected)>** with result in \
 applying the scripts to the selected project, to the linked datasets and the linked images \
 bellow.
-Note that this option does not exist for the import of annotation from csv.
+Note that this option does not exist for the import of annotation from CSV.

 Exporting annotations
 ---------------------

-Exporting annotations creates a .csv file with headers compatible with the import script. \
+Exporting annotations creates a CSV file with headers compatible with the import script. \
 It can be used for:

-* Export Key-Value pairs (along with data like namespaces and Tags) for modification or \
+* Export Key-Value pairs (along with data like Namespaces and Tags) for modification or \
   transferring annotations between groups.
 * Export a list of objects with their names and IDs (and excluding Key-Value pairs by \
-  specifying an unused namespace).
+  specifying an unused Namespace).

 .. figure:: images/annotation_04_export_output.png

-   *Exported .csv with only the object ID and name*
+   *Exported CSV with only the object ID and name*
 ..

 Importing annotations
 ---------------------

 Starting from the file we exported as explained in the previous section, \
-we proceed to edit it within a spreadsheet editor, adding more columns to the csv, \
+we proceed to edit it within a spreadsheet editor, adding more columns to the CSV, \
-You can also insert a row on the top of .csv to specify the namespace for each Key:
+You can also insert a row on the top of CSV to specify the Namespace for each Key:

 .. figure:: images/annotation_05_KV_to_import.png

-   *Result of populating the csv shown in a text editor* ..
+   *Result of populating the CSV shown in a text editor* ..

 We added several columns to annotate our dataset with Key-Value pairs \